+Take advantage of free resourcesAcademic support works slightly differently at four-year schools, but it is there and you should take advantage of it.
+Most schools offer transfer student orientations, which will provide you with information about academic advising, free tutoring services, scholarship and internship opportunities, mentoring programs, and other free resources.
 Make sure to sign up for or visit at least one of the resources they suggest in the first week.
 Orientation is also a good opportunity to meet other transfer students — if you can, try forming a study group before the semester even starts so you can head into your first semester able to recognize some friendly faces.

 Research your classesEven if you’ve already chosen a major, try to choose two or three general classes or courses that easily apply to multiple majors for your first semester.
 That way you can complete some of the graduation requirements and still remain flexible, just in case you find your chosen major isn’t what you want after all.

 Be proactive about your educationIt’s a good idea to make contact with your academic advisor before starting school, as well as your professors.
 Let professors know you’ll be in their class during the coming semester and ask if they’ve already chosen the course texts so you can get a head start, and then at least skim through them to give yourself an idea of the material and difficulty.

+Get involved in campus lifeWhether you decided to live on-campus or continue commuting, most four-year institutions have their own feel and culture and behave like a small town.
+Get involved and build up your social support network by joining clubs or intramural sports teams, going to lectures or events, and just spending time on campus, even before you start class.
+Studying in the library, hanging out at the student union at lunchtime, and meeting up with class study groups in the evenings will help you invest in the place and the culture, which can get you through any rough patches of demotivation or difficult courses.
 While getting acclimated to a new school, culture, and structure can feel overwhelming, you can take easy steps to build a support network that will keep you on track toward your goals.
 Take advantage of the resources offered by the college, be proactive about getting to know professors and other students, and get involved in the culture and campus life, and you’ll have a great experience.

 Hilary Gan is a professional tutor and contributing writer with Varsity Tutors, a live learning platform that connects students with personalized instruction to accelerate academic achievement.